softwaregravy/pitchmaster/TASKS.md

 ### **Section 8: Pitch Prompt Generation**
 - [ ] Create `PitchArtifact` model to store past pitch data per User
 - [ ] Implement user file upload for past pitches
-- [ ] Generate initial pitch drafts based on uploaded data and guidelines
+- [ ] Generate initial pitch drafts based on uploaded data and guidelines using OpenAI API
+- [ ] Break pitch generation into multiple steps, ensuring brand guidelines are respected
 - [ ] Provide UI for users to view and refine pitch prompt
 - [ ] Implement history tracking for pitch prompts
 - [ ] Write happy path tests for pitch generation

-**Deliverable:** Basic pitch prompt generation working
+**Deliverable:** Basic pitch prompt generation working using OpenAI API

 ## **Phase 5: Full End-to-End Workflow**

 ### **Section 9: Morning Article List & Export**
-- [ ] Display a daily list of relevant articles per client
+- [ ] Display a daily list of relevant articles per initiative
 - [ ] Generate short summaries for each article, with links to full article and assets
 - [ ] Show our relevancy score, Perigon's score, and our adjusted score.
 - [ ] Use the user's pitch prompt to generate a Pitch Draft for the article
 - [ ] Make a link to this draft available on each row, with the body of the draft encoded in the URL

-**Deliverable:** Morning article list UI
+**Deliverable:** Morning article list UI per initiative

 ### **Section 10: E2E Testing & Final Staging Deployment**
 - [ ] Write happy path tests for all core features